Cofibration category of digraphs for path homology: Preliminaries

 Then the vertex set of the pushout object $Y$ is given by $Y_V = (X_V \setminus A_V) \sqcup B_V$.
 Edges of $Y$ are determined as follows. \begin{itemize} \item For $x, y \in X_V \setminus A_V$, there is an edge $x \to y$ in $Y$ if and only if there is an edge $x \to y$ in $X$. \item For $a, b \in B_V$, there is an edge $a \to b$ in $Y$ if and only if there is an edge $a \to b$ in $B$. \item For $x \in X_V \setminus A_V$ and $a \in B_V$, there is an edge $x \to a$ if and only if there is an edge $x \to \overline{a}$ for some $\overline{a} \in A_V$ with $f(\overline{a}) = a$.
 Similarly, there is an edge $a \to x$ if and only if there is an edge $\overline{a} \to x$ for some $\overline{a} \in A_V$ with $f(\overline{a}) = a$. \end{itemize} The map $X \to Y$ acts as the identity on the complement $X \setminus A$ and restricts to $f$ on $A$. \end{lemma}

-\begin{corollary} In the situation of \cref{pushout-char}, the map $X \to Y$ restricts to an isomorphism of the complements of $B \setminus Y \cong A \setminus B$.
-Moreover, a vertex $x \in Y_V \setminus B_V$ admits a path to some vertex of $B$ if and only if the corresponding vertex of $X \setminus A$ admits a path to some vertex of $A$, and for any such vertex $x$, the minimum length of such a path in $Y$ is equal to the minimum length of a path in $X$ from the corresponding vertex of $X_V$ to a vertex of $A$. \end{corollary} We will also use the following construction: \begin{definition} The box product of two graphs $X$ and $Y$ is the graph $X \gtimes Y$ with vertices $X_V \times Y_V$ and an edge $(x,x') \to (y,y')$ when either of the following conditions holds: \begin{itemize} \item there is an edge $x \to y$ in $X$ and $x' = y'$, or \item there is an edge $x' \to y'$ in $Y$ and $x = y$. \end{itemize} \end{definition}
+\begin{corollary} In the situation of \cref{pushout-char}, the map $X \to Y$ restricts to an isomorphism of complements $X \setminus A \cong Y \setminus B$.
+Moreover, a vertex $y \in Y_V \setminus B_V$ admits a path to some vertex of $B$ if and only if the vertex $x \in X \setminus A$ corresponding to $y$ under the above isomorphism admits a path to some vertex of $A$.
+In this case, the minimum length of a path in $Y$ from $y$ to a vertex of $B$ is equal to the minimum length of a path in $X$ from $x$ to a vertex of $A$. \end{corollary} We will also use the following construction: \begin{definition} The box product of two graphs $X$ and $Y$ is the graph $X \gtimes Y$ with vertices $X_V \times Y_V$ and an edge $(x,x') \to (y,y')$ when either of the following conditions holds: \begin{itemize} \item there is an edge $x \to y$ in $X$ and $x' = y'$, or \item there is an edge $x' \to y'$ in $Y$ and $x = y$. \end{itemize} \end{definition}